 Solo - The solo experience provides an important break from the rigors of the expedition, and a chance to reflect on your course thus far.
-With an adequate amount of food and sufficient equipment you'll spend time alone at an assigned campsite to rest, reflect, and Solo sites are chosen to have as much solitude as possible, within earshot of instructors for management considerations.
+With an adequate amount of food and sufficient equipment you'll spend time alone at an assigned campsite to rest, reflect,.
+Solo sites are chosen to have as much solitude as possible, within earshot of Instructors for management considerations.
 You will not travel during this time and your Instructors will check on you periodically, but you will be mostly alone for the duration of your solo.
-Solo may last in duration from a few hours to a full 3-days depending on age and course length.
+On this course, the maximum time for solo is 48 hours.
 Many students are initially nervous about solo but most are ready for a break from the group when the time for solo arrives.
-This activity may be abbreviated or eliminated as instructors assess the weather, terrain, or other factors which could affect the outcomes of solo.
+This activity may be abbreviated or eliminated as Instructors assess the weather, terrain, or other factors that could affect the outcomes of solo.

 Final Expedition - Outward Bound believes that an appropriate amount of independence is a powerful educational tool.
 In order to deliver that benefit, our Instructors gradually transfer leadership responsibilities to the students culminating with a "Final Expedition."
 Near the end of course, if you and your group have demonstrated the necessary leadership, team problem-solving and wilderness living skills, you may be given the opportunity to travel without your Instructors immediately present.
 This is your opportunity to demonstrate the skills you have acquired in the previous weeks.
-Final Expeditions can last for one to five days, depending on staff assessment of students' abilities and terrain.
-Outcomes are to work together, problem solve, and accomplish a goal independently, while utilizing all the skills you have acquired.
+Final Expeditions can last for one to two days, depending on staff assessment of students' abilities and terrain.
+Outcomes are work together, problem solve, and accomplish a goal independently, while utilizing all the skills they have acquired.

 Service - Service is an integral part of the Outward Bound curriculum.
 We encourage service to the environment in the form of leaving campsites cleaner than we find them and practicing Leave No Trace® ethics throughout the course.
-We often coordinate service projects with land managers (US Forest Service, Bureau of Land Management, National Park Service, local land trusts, etc.) Service projects can last a few hours up to a full day.
+We coordinate service projects with land managers (US Forest Service, Bureau of Land Management, National Park Service, local land trusts, etc.).
+Service projects can last a few hours up to a full day.